RudraModi360/Agentry/docs/examples.md

 # Examples

-Practical examples to help you get started with Scratchy.
+Practical examples to help you get started with Agentry.

 ## Table of Contents